fusky-labs/searchpets/README.md

   <img src="https://user-images.githubusercontent.com/94678583/188504378-07189cc8-78f1-4020-9878-cae6e4435708.png" alt="Searchpets Dev Demo">
 </p>

+## Infrastructure/Tech Stack

+The website is written in Next.js with TypeScript;
+with Tailwind CSS.
+While the back-end is written in Python with a lightweight and fast web framework, FastAPI - its database and search functionality is powered by Redis.

+The infrastructure is being hosted from Linode and Netlify then delivered through the interwebs with Cloudflare.

 ## Project structure

 - `app` - Next.js app, bootstrapped with Tailwind CSS and Sass